Anders-H/MkBin/README.md

 `MkBin -source MyTextFile.txt -target BinaryFileToBeCreated.bin`

+Text representations can be generated from binary files by adding the -totext argument.

+`MkBin -source [source filename] -target [target filename] -totext`

 There is also an experimentation mode where you can type in expressions and get feedback on what bytes would have been generated, as text.